igushev/fase_lib/doc/fase_model.md

 ### Client Launch

 When Client launches first time, it sends */getserivce* request to Server, receives and processes *Response*.
-When Client launches second and other times, it reads its session_info, sends */getscreen* request to Server, receives and processes *Response*.
+When Client launches second and following times, it reads previously saved **locally** session_info, sends */getscreen* request to
+Server, receives and processes *Response*.

 ### Keeping Dictionary of Updated Elements